almasdelic/almasdelic/README.md

 👋 Hey there

-My name is Almas and I'm a Web developer who loves to work with technologies.
-Right now my mind is focused on learning everything that is related to Web Development.
-I'm also passionate and motivated about learning new technologies in the future.
+My name is Almas, and I'm a web developer who loves working with technologies.
+Currently, my focus is on learning everything related to web development.
+I'm passionate and motivated about exploring new technologies in the future.